ouravantgarde/red-rainbow/competitors.md

 &nbsp;pits will die if lulled by a Cherry.
 They will also will die if there are no other enemies, not counting Cherries.

 While they come in swarms and can be untargetable, most &nbsp;pits will usually end up dying on their own.
-They can quickly compound chaos however, and require at least some attention.
+However, due to unpredictable movement and their attacks phasing through walls, it is best not to ignore them and instead play in the action to insure awareness of what the &nbsp;pits are doing.

 %-se\[-\] **Death Messages**